nashpaz123/pgres-monitor/README.md

 # PostgreSQL Monitoring with Jenkins, Grafana, and Traefik on Kubernetes

-This project deploys a complete monitoring and CI/CD solution on Kubernetes (Minikube) with the following components:
+This project deploys a monitoring and CI/CD solution on Kubernetes (Minikube) with the following components:

 - **Traefik**: Load balancer and Ingress controller
 - **Jenkins**: CI/CD server with dynamic Kubernetes worker pods